Bexidecimal/CFG-Assignments/README.md

 _______
 This repository is to complete assignments and practice skills for the CFG Software Engineering degree.

-For assignment one, I will be demonstrating my knowledge of git and github by completing the assignment set by CFG.

 I have joined the CFG degree as I am looking for a career change, after completing a web dev kickstarter a few months ago I am hoping that coding is the right career path for me!
 I am currently an area manager in the railway, I oversee the running of 2 busy London stations.